idem-lab/example-greta-targets/README.md

 An example pipeline with targets and greta can be seen in the `_targets.R` file of this repo, as well as [here](https://github.com/idem-lab/targets-pkg-greta/blob/main/_targets.R).

+# Thanks

+Thanks to Nick Golding for coming up with the code solution, and Saras Windecker for working out the practical solution for getting this to work with targets.